phoneticslab/nosey/README.md

 ### Baffle Modification

-To modify the shape of the baffle modify the Baffle Profile sketch, to change the position of the cutout for the articulated holder, modify the articulated cutout sketch.
+To modify the shape of the baffle modify the **Baffle Profile sketch**, to change the position of the cutout for the articulated holder, modify the **Articulated Cutout** sketch.

 ![alt text](Figures/sketch_tree.png)

-The Baffle Profile sketch allows you to change the shape of the profile that pushes up against the subject's face.
+The **Baffle Profile** sketch allows you to change the shape of the profile that pushes up against the subject's face.
 The following highlighted dimensions are a good place to start with the modifications:

 ![](Figures/baffle_edit.png)

-To modify the position of the cutout for the articulated mic plate, and thus, the distance from the front of the baffle, edit the articulated cutout sketch:
+To modify the position of the cutout for the articulated microphone plate, and thus, the distance from the front of the baffle, edit the **Articulated Cutout** sketch:

 ![](Figures/cutout.png)